 Niagara Falls Transit is committed to keeping its customers and staff safe.
 Enhanced cleaning procedures and public health recommended practices have been implemented for transit.

-- WEGO Red & Blue lines will be providing Fall weekday level service (Monday to Sunday, including holidays).
+- The WEGO Red Line and Blue Line will be providing regular service, and will be servicing Table Rock.
 Please see the WEGO Route Schedule.

-- Chair-A-Van will continue to reduce riders onboard for health & safety reasons.
+- Chair-A-Van may reduce riders onboard but will only do so as long as all requests for bookings can be accommodated.
 Please call St. John's Ambulance at 905-357-0122 for more information about how this affects you.

-- GO Bus & Train service has been modified due to COVID-19.
+- Daily GO Bus & Train service has been modified due to COVID-19.
+Weekend train service has returned to Niagara.
 View the GO Train Service page for details.

-- View details about the Transit Recovery Plan starting on June 29th.
+- View details about our Transit Recovery Plan

 What is Niagara Falls Transit Services doing to protect Operators and riders?

-- Niagara Region passed By-Law No 2020-46 making it mandatory that all public transit users wear a mask or face covering while on a bus where physical distancing can be a challenge.
+- Provincial guidance has removed the mandatory requirement but recommends that public transit users wear a mask or face covering while on a bus where physical distancing can be a challenge.

 - We have installed bio-barriers between you and our Operator.
-To further exercise safe social distancing between the Operator and Passengers (as a precautionary measure against COVID-19), some of our front seats will be blocked off from Passenger's use with signage and tape.
+To further exercise safe social distancing between the Operator and Passengers (as a precautionary measure against COVID-19).

-- To create more space for our riders, we have opened up the rest of the interior of the bus to allow for up to 50% of our seated capacity.
-That is 20 people on a 40 foot bus and 30 people on a 60 foot articulating bus.
+- To create more space for our riders, we have opened up the interior of the bus to allow for capacity.

-- Post-secondary student U-Passes are no longer valid, all college or university students are required to purchase ADULT pass products for both regional and city transit services.
+- Niagara College student U-Passes are no longer valid, all NC college students are required to purchase ADULT pass products for both regional and city transit services.

-- ADULT passes for local transit services can be purchased at one of the City Outlets.
+- ADULT and other passes for local transit services can be purchased at one of the City Outlets.

-- Regional and City passes may be purchased after August 10, 2020 at the MacBain Centre or at City Hall during posted business hours for each public location.
+- Regional and City passes may be purchased at the WEGO Facility (905-356-1179), at MacBain Community Centre or at City Hall during posted business hours for each public location.